Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

       pskKey: ABC123
 ```

-To mapping the LwM2M Object and Resource to the deviceShifu, we add a field `gatewayPropertyList` for instruction in the deviceShifu ConfigMap.
-Which mean the instruction will forward to the resource in the LwM2M protocol.
-ObjectId is the LwM2M Object Id and DataType is the LwM2M Resource Type.
+To map the LwM2M Object and Resource to deviceShifu, we add a `gatewayPropertyList` field for instructions in the deviceShifu ConfigMap.
+This indicates that the instruction will forward to the LwM2M protocol resource.
+The ObjectId represents the LwM2M Object Id, and DataType represents the LwM2M Resource Type.

-Data Type support: `int`, `float`, `string`, `bool`.
+Supported Data Types: `int`, `float`, `string`, `bool`.
 By default, the data type is `string`.

 ```yaml
 apiVersion: v1